maxzheng/great-life-guide/double.md

 1. **Use multiple forms**: You do this naturally when speak in person as you use your voice, face, and body to convey additional information that gets translated to emotions.
 When communicating online via text, using images, emojis, or an unique writing style are great ways to add extra dimensions.
+And humor goes a long way! :smile:
 2. **Mastery of forms**: In order to translate your emotions fully and correctly, you need to have mastery of the forms of communication that you use, otherwise mistranslation and misinterpretation will happen.
 3. **Good Visuals**: Visual is a native form that can be easily understood and remembered, therefore it is more